 What’s your connection to Asia?
 Where is your family from?

-What does being Asian mean to you?
+What does having Asian heritage/ancestry mean to you?

 What Asian figure do you think more people should know about?

 An Asian figure I think more people should know about is Shabana Azmi.
 Shabana Azmi is an Indian actress, social activist, and advocate for women’s rights.
 She has been a prominent figure in the Indian film industry and is known for her powerful performances and socially relevant roles.
 She has also used her influence to champion gender equality, education, and healthcare initiatives and has been an inspiration and voice for social change.

 My favourite cultural tradition is celebrating Eid al-Fitr with my family.
 Eid al-Fitr is celebrated at the end of Ramadan, which is a month when Muslims fast from dawn to sunset.
 There are many ways to celebrate this occasion, but in my family, we dress in cultural clothing, get together with relatives for a feast, and exchange gifts and money.

 What do you hope to see for the Asian community in coming years?

 I hope for increased representation of the Asian community in various fields, including media, politics, business, and leadership positions.
 I hope to see more opportunities for Asian individuals to share their stories, challenge stereotypes, and contribute to shaping the narratives that surround us.